Reigate Grammar School: Modern History

-The school was founded as a free school for poor boys in 1675 by Alderman Henry Smith with Jon Williamson, the vicar of Reigate, as master.
-It remained in the hands of the church until 1862 when a board of governors was appointed.
+From 1875, the school was under the control of a board of governors, four co-optative and ten elected by the Borough Council.
+After 1909, management was placed in the hands of a board of governors appointed by the Borough Council and Surrey Country Council.
 Under the Education Act of 1944 it became a voluntary aided grammar school, providing access on the basis of academic ability as measured by the 11-Plus examination.
-In 1976, it converted to its current fee-paying independent status.
+In 1976, it converted to its current fee-paying independent status; pupils already studying there continued to not pay fees.
 At the same time the sixth form was opened up to girls.
 In 1993, the school became fully co-educational.
 In 2003, the school merged with a local prep school St. Mary's School.
 This is now called Reigate St Mary's Prep and Choir School and serves as the junior school, taking children from three to eleven, most of whom then proceed to the senior school.